nbellowe/csci2820/resources/schedule.md

 |  15   | 12.01-12.03  |               |                       | graphics transforms, eigenvalues                      |
 |  16   | 12.08-12.10  |               |                       | eigenvalues, Google PageRank                          |
 |  17   | 12.15-12.17  |               |                       | **exam 3** -- Dec 15th -- 7:30-10pm                   |

+2.3<sup>*</sup> We'll come back to the bit on elimination by matrices, so don't worry about that for now.